Occupational Therapy (OT) – Patient information leaflet

 We hope that this leaflet will provide you with information about Occupational Therapy.
 If you are not sure about anything in this leaflet please ask a member of staff.

-Occupational Therapists work within multi professional teams alongside nurses, psychiatrists and psychologists to support you in your recovery.
+Occupational Therapists work within multi professional teams including nurses, psychiatrists and psychologists to support you in your recovery.

 • What is Occupational Therapy?